Google’s MUM: The Future Is Here And SEOs Can’t Prepare For It

 For example, Google could find an article on bathing a cat from a French veterinarian and translate it to you so that you can gain expert knowledge.

 In addition to the above, MUM is multimodal, meaning it can understand not only texts but also images (and has the potential to understand information across audios and videos in the future).
-For example, you might take a picture of a shampoo bottle, send it to Google asking, “can I bathe a cat with this shampoo,” and the search engine will provide an answer.
+For example, you might take a picture of a shampoo bottle, send it to Google asking, “can I bathe a cat with this shampoo,” and the search engine will provide the answer.

 Of course, while giving you comprehensive info, Google won’t forget to credit websites it will take information from.